DOI-USGS/volcano-avog2s/doc/UsersGuide.md

 copied to `$(INSTALLDIR)/bin/`:
  `g2s_genSC_HWM14`   : program to calculate spectral coefficients for AVOG2S model
  `g2s_ResampleAtmos` : program to reconstruct a gridded atmosphere from the coefficients
- `probe_HWT14`       : stand-along program to calculate empirical HWM and NRLMSIS values
+ `probe_HWT14`       : stand-along program to calculate empirical HWM and NRLMSISE values
  `g2s_Extract_Sonde` : program to resample the gridded atmosphere onto a 1-d profile
  `g2s_Extract_Xsec`  : program to resample the gridded atmosphere onto a 2-d cross-section
  `g2s_Extract_Grid`  : program to resample the gridded atmosphere onto a 3-d grid